Contract Updatability

 - Changing the access modifiers is valid.

-However, changing a function type may or may not be valid, depending on where it is used: If a function type is used in the type annotation of a composite type field (direct or indirect), then changing the function type signature is the same as changing the type annotation of that field (which is invalid).
+However, changing a function type may or may not be valid, depending on where it is used: if a function type is used in the type annotation of a composite type field (direct or indirect), then changing the function type signature is the same as changing the type annotation of that field (which is invalid).

 Events

-Events are not stored on chain.
+Events are not stored onchain.
 Any changes made to events have no impact on the stored data.
 Hence, adding, removing, and modifying events in a contract is valid.

 Constructors